72 Hours in Dublin with Kids

 For families with tweens or teens beyond the playground phase of life, venture up Grafton Street instead.
 Shop and enjoy the colorful street performers, coffee houses and live music venues all along this pedestrian-only boulevard.

-What to do in Dublin with kids
+What to Do in Dublin with kids

 The Guinness Storehouse — more kid-friendly than it seems!
+Photo courtesy of Tourism Ireland

 Day 2: Kilmainham Jail, Guinness and Dublin’s Food Scene